jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ```

 #### Reboot
-At this point, your minimal setup is complete.
-You can exit the install
+At this point, your minimal setup is complete and your entire system, save for
-environment and reboot into GRUB and your new install.
+`/boot`, is encrypted.
+You can exit the install environment and reboot into
+GRUB and your new install.

 ```bash
 $ exit